phone icon (917) 310-3371 Explore Opioid Addiction Treatment Menu

 What patients usually need to know

-Nao Medical offers opioid addiction treatment and medication for addiction treatment across NYC and Long Island, including Suboxone-based care, bridge-visit review, fentanyl dependence planning, monthly follow-up, and coordination with therapy or psychiatry when needed.
+Nao Medical offers opioid addiction treatment and medication for addiction treatment across NYC and Long Island, including Suboxone-based care, monthly Sublocade or VIVITROL review, bridge-visit support, fentanyl dependence planning, and coordination with therapy or psychiatry when needed.

 Why fentanyl changes the conversation